DamonOehlman/campjs-sydjs-roadtrip/README.md

 3. Be able to cope with the drive.
 It's a pretty long drive and while I'm sure the first 5 hours will go super fast bagging out jQuery or alternative target, you'll require some stamina to enjoy the trip.

 With the right attitude this will be awesome, and most likely heaps more fun than flying.
-So if you are keen, register your interest at DamonOehlman/campjs-v-sydjs-roadtrip#1
+So if you are keen, [register your interest](https://github.com/DamonOehlman/campjs-v-sydjs-roadtrip/issues/1).

 ## Questions